luna-007/agent_orch/README.md

 ## Features

 **Autonomous ReAct Loop** — The agent analyzes requests, selects tools, executes them, evaluates results, and chains further tool calls as needed, without human intervention between steps.
+A configurable `max_iter` cap (default: 5) prevents runaway loops.

+**Pluggable LLM Clients** — A `LLMClient` Protocol in `schemas/llm_schema.py` decouples the orchestration loop from any specific provider. `OllamaClient` is included out of the box; Gemini is pre-configured in `config.py` and ready to wire up.

 **Dual Execution Modes** — Runs either as a standalone CLI agent or as a fully compliant MCP server that integrates with Claude Code, Cursor, or any MCP-compatible client.